Ronald Dickison - The Tribune

 Ronald Dickison

-Ronald Leland Dickison, of Ironton, died on Saturday, Sept.
-11, 2021, at home, surrounded by his family.
+Ronald Leland Dickison, of Ironton, passed away Saturday, Sept.
+11, 2021, at home surrounded by his family.

+Ronald was born Nov.
+11, 1942, in Ashland, Kentucky.
+He was the son of the late Ben Dickison and Dorothy Gillium.

+He was a member of the National Guard of Kentucky and a reservist with the United States Army.

-In lieu of flowers, the family ask that donation be made in Ron’s name to St. Paul Lutheran Church.
+In lieu of flowers, the family ask that donations be made in Ron’s name to St. Paul Lutheran Church.

 Phillips Funeral Home, 1004 S. Seventh St., Ironton, is honored to be assisting the family.